WiliTheSParrow/UdemyCourse_forkify/Readme.md

 ## General info
 Forkify for Udemy course: The Complete JavaScript Course 2020: Build Real Projects!

+Forkify recipe search application.
+You can search, check and like recipes.
+Liking a recipe and want to buy the ingredients?
+Make a shopping list automatically with forkify!
+You can count the servings automatically.

 This project was built by <a href="https://www.linkedin.com/in/wjulia91/">Julia Wilhelm</a> for Jonas Schmedtmann's online course <a href="https://www.udemy.com/share/101WfeB0cbc1xbTHw=/">The Complete JavaScript Course 2020: Build Real Projects!</a>.
 Copyright © by Jonas Schmedtmann.

 API documentation: https://forkify-api.herokuapp.com/